 Cinnamon Sugar Donut Muffins have all the flavor of your favorite donuts with the ease of making a muffin.
 These irresistible muffins are first dipped in melted butter, then coated with cinnamon sugar.
 Perfect with your morning coffee, these are a must-make for any home baker and a must-eat for, well, everyone!

 Love cinnamon sugar?
 Cinnamon Streusel Muffins have layers of deliciousness and are topped with a glaze.
 Crispy Cinnamon Sugar Oven-Baked Churros are an easy, baked version of your favorite theme-park treat!
-Or, try these Cinnamon Toast Crunch cereal bars as your next treat!
+Or, try these Cinnamon Toast Crunch cereal bars as your next treat.

 Disclosure: As an Amazon Associate, I earn from qualifying purchases.

 - Make full-size muffins or cute mini muffins that are just like donut holes

 - There’s no deep fryer required for this easy recipe

 - Cinnamon donuts make a great breakfast or after-school snack your family will love

 - The best part is the buttery, sweet-and-crunchy topping that tastes like cinnamon sugar toast

 - These muffins are just as fabulous as cake donuts but even easier